Authors submit via the Open Journal Systems platform developed by the Public Knowledge Project (see OJS Author's Guide).

 protection of participant privacy and sensitive data.

-Authors who wish to raise concerns regarding the editorial process, ethical breaches, or publication misconduct may contact the editorial office via the 'Complaints Policy' All complaints are handled confidentially and fairly.
+Authors who wish to raise concerns regarding the editorial process, ethical issues, or publication-related matters may contact the Editorial Office via the Complaints Policy.
+All complaints are handled confidentially, fairly, and in accordance with the journal’s integrity framework.

 All research manuscripts submitted are subject to screening for originality, plagiarism (self-plagiarism included), and AI-generated text using iThenticate and other content integrity tools.
 By submitting a manuscript, authors consent to these checks.